 In the chart below the price continues to rise but the RSI indicator starts to fall from an overbought position.
 This is known as bearish divergence.
 After the price falls following the indicator signal the indicator starts to point higher in what is called bullish divergence.

-NOTE: Bearish divergences should normally happen at the end of an uptrend, while bullish divergences happen at the end of an uptrend.
+NOTE: Bearish divergences should normally happen at the end of an uptrend, while bullish divergences happen at the end of an downtrend.
 The divergence should ideally take place from an overbought or oversold level on the relative strength index.

 How do you use RSI strategy?